Skip to content

 HTTP Settings

-If Trace data is sent across machines, then you need to configure DataKit's HTTP settings.
+If trace data is sent across machines, then DataKit's HTTP settings need to be configured.

-If ddtrace data is sent to DataKit, you will see it on DataKit's monitor:
+If ddtrace data is sent to DataKit, you will see it in DataKit's monitor:

 SDK Integration (Go Example)